shsagir/play-area-sync/docs/_WIP/object-storage.md

 ## Pricing

 The Object Storage is sized in reasonable packages.
-Once you exceed the packages quota, you'll be upgraded.
 Traffic is cumulated together with the total traffic of your App.
 See the [pricing details page](https://www.fortrabbit.com/specs) for up-to-date costs and package sizes.

+### Exceeding the quota

+Please mind that you will not be updated automatically, when you exceed the Object Storage quota.
+So when you reach the limit of the  You have to login to the Dashboard and upgrade the Component to a bigger plan yourself.
+You will however see

 ## Accessing the Object Storage